 DCR also maintains a directory of private-sector certified planners who develop nutrient management plans for a variety of turfgrass and landscape management situations.

 Homeowners who would like to have an urban nutrient management plan developed for their landscape should contact their local Virginia Cooperative Extension Master Gardener program.
 Many of these programs offer plan-writing services for a small fee.
+Also, you'll find some helpful tips on keeping your lawn green and our waterways clean in this brochure.

 Alternatively, homeowners looking to hire or already using a lawn service should encourage the company to participate in DCR’s Water Quality Agreement (WQA) program if it already doesn’t.
 The agreement demonstrates the company’s commitment to application practices that minimize nutrient runoff pollution to Virginia’s waters, including the Chesapeake Bay.
 Participation in the program is voluntary.